evilnick/plakar.io/content/docs/main/integrations/minio/index.md

 ***Option 1: Using the mc CLI (MinIO Client)***

 This is the most common and scriptable method.
 You can:
-- Create users with mc admin user add
+- Create users with `mc admin user add`
-- Define policies in JSON format compatible with AWS IAM
+- Define policies in JSON format
-- Attach policies to users with mc admin policy attach
+- Attach policies to users with `mc admin policy attach`

-> Contents of readonly-policy.json
+> Contents of policy.json — Remember to remove comments or the JSON will be invalid
 ```json
 {
   "Version": "2012-10-17",